semenInRussia/emacs-kinopoisk/README.md

 Now `helm-kinopoisk` have only one interactive function `helm-kinopoisk-search-films` with followed HELM actions:

-- Just Return
+- Copy URL of Web Page on Kinopoisk
-- Open Web Page of Kinopoisk
+- Open Web Page on Kinopoisk
 ## Contributing

 Yes, please do!
 See [CONTRIBUTING][] for guidelines.